-- 1) The University Counseling Service - a) The University Counseling Services are located in the Office of Audit and Integrity, where the staff in charge receive reports and provide counseling. - b) Counselors provide support to those seeking counsel.
+- 1) The University Counseling Service - a) The University Counseling Service is located in the Compliance Department, where the staff in charge receive reports and provide counseling. - b) Counselors provide counseling to those who require it.

 2) The EVP in charge